puikinsh/Bootstrap-Admin-Template/docs/components.md

 ## Best Practices

 1. **Use semantic HTML** - Use appropriate elements for accessibility
-2. **Follow BEM naming** - Keep CSS classes organized and predictable
+2. **Leverage Bootstrap 5 utilities** - Use utility classes instead of custom CSS
-3. **Leverage Alpine.js** - Use for interactive components instead of custom JS
+3. **Use Alpine.js for interactivity** - Keep JavaScript simple and declarative
 4. **Mobile-first approach** - Design for mobile, then scale up
-5. **Accessibility** - Always include ARIA labels and keyboard navigation
+5. **Accessibility** - Include ARIA labels and support keyboard navigation
-6. **Performance** - Lazy load components and images when possible
+6. **Use the page data attribute** - Set `data-page` on body for page-specific JS

 ---